KAIST-CryptLab/BtE-with-eHERA/README.md

 ## Dependency

-To run the BtE framework with eHERA, C version of [BLAKE3](https://github.com/BLAKE3-team/BLAKE3.git) version 1.0.0. and [HElib](https://github.com/homenc/HElib.git) version 2.1.0. are required to be built.
+To run the BtE framework with eHERA, C version of [BLAKE3](https://github.com/BLAKE3-team/BLAKE3.git) ver 1.0.0. and [HElib](https://github.com/homenc/HElib.git) ver 2.1.0. are required to be built.
 The C version of `BLAKE3` should be built to support AVX2 intrinsics in order to benchmark properly.